baileywhitbread/CharacterVarieties.jl/README.md

 ```math
 \mathbf{X} = \bigg\{(A_1,B_1,\ldots,A_g,B_g,Y_1,\ldots,Y_n)\in G^{2g}\times C_1\times \cdots\times C_n\ \bigg|\ [A_1,B_1]\cdots[A_g,B_g]Y_1\cdots Y_n = 1\bigg\}\bigg/\!\!\!\!\!\bigg/G
 ```
 where the action is simultaneous conjugation.
+This is an affine scheme of finite type over the finite field of size $q$.

 Let $\mathfrak{g}$ be the Lie algebra of $G$ and let $\mathfrak{t}$ be the Lie algebra of $T$.